pw4rn3r/ECE382/labs/lab4/index.md

 | S5/Right | Move the cursor right 1 block |
 | S1/Aux | Toggle the color of the paint brush |

-This program must be written in C and call many of the subroutines written as part of lab 3, including drawBox.
+This program must be written in C and call many of the subroutines written as part of lab 3, including `drawBox`.

-Mind your coding standards!
+Mind your [coding standards](http://ece.ninja/382/admin/labs.html)!
 Commit regularly with descriptive commit messages!

 ### B Functionality

 Create a bouncing block!
 This block should move across the screen with no more than 10 pixels per jump.
 It should bounce off the walls appropriately, similar to assignment 7.
 An adequate delay should be added between each block movement.
 Your starting position and starting x and y velocities should be initialized in your header, or should be randomly generated.

 ### A Functionality